 Girish tells us, "She draws and yes, the creatives were hers.
-My wife Verin did the illustrations while Chryseis created the artwork through painting, colouring and all the crafty parts like cutting, gluing etc."
+My wife Verin did the illustrations while Chryseis created the artwork through painting, colouring and all the crafty parts like cutting, glueing etc."

 "We noticed very early on that whenever she coloured, she would always colour within the lines provided – this to us was amazing."

-"She is also very clear about the direction for her artwork.
+"She is also very clear about the direction of her artwork.
 For instance, the choice of fabric for the lion’s mane.
 While she was walking past a textile store with her brother and mother, one day, she went ahead to speak to the tailors to ask if she could have the scrap fabric that was on the floor."

 "She eventually came home with a big bag filled with the fabric."

 "It was not easy to get the book published – everyone had a reason or an excuse not to sign her but we never gave up especially when it is Chryseis we are talking about.
 Her talent needs to be known and recognised."

 Who are her favourite authors?
 And what kind of books does she normally like to read?

 "She doesn’t really have any for now because most books we bought have been around a wide variety of authors."

 "She bounces from Enid Blyton to Roald Dahl to, you name it, even Leonard Cohen’s poems.
 Recently she also picked up The Curious Incident of the Dog in the Night-Time by Mark Haddon and A Wrinkle in Time by Madeleine L’Engle", says Girish.

 Lastly, what advice do you have for other parents on encouraging their children to read?